asim/H2O/build-service/readme.md

     Go version, architecture etc.)
   - sourceurl (the Github URL that prompted the build, down to the level of the exact commit hash)
-  - service (fully qualified service name, eg: com.hailo-platform/H2O.kernel.discovery)
+  - service (fully qualified service name, eg: com.hailocab.kernel.discovery)
   - version (actually a date, eg: 20130601114431)
   - type (enum of Java/Go)
   - binaryurl (the location of the go binary or jar)